 When is the best time to work with me?

-The early stages are the most crucial time for recovery and are indeed the best time to consult with me.
+The early stages are the most crucial time for recovery and are indeed the best time to start consulting with me.
 When comatose there is so much that can be done that is not within the standard of care.
 Additionally, the brain is most plastic (able to adapt and to change) early after an injury, making the early stages a powerful stage to ensure positive, rather than negative plasticity.
 When we practice doing something the wrong way, especially in an enhanced state of plasticity, we get very good at doing whatever it is the wrong way.
 With guidance, we can be sure to give your loved one the best possible outcome.
 Many times when I work with clients in the acute or subacute stages, because we come in early after an injury and begin to implement neuro-protective and neuro-regenerative protocols early on, one month is all that is needed.
 And that is the ideal outcome.

 That being said, the brain is always plastic, and we can feed a brain (in so many more ways beyond nutrition) at any stage to optimize brain function.
 And with the brain functioning optimally, anxiety fades away and is replaced with clarity, purpose, and drive.